waritheddine/TANA/README.md

     B) Files: goa_<species>.gaf for each species → This set contains all GO annotations for canonical accessions from the UniProt reference proteome for the species, which provides one protein per gene.

-      IMPORTANT: Download gene annotation files for each species from the Uniprot Website "http://www.ebi.ac.uk/goa/downloads" and uncompress them under the "MAPPIN\data\goa" folder.
+      IMPORTANT: Download gene annotation files for each species from the Uniprot Website "http://www.ebi.ac.uk/goa/downloads" and uncompress them under the "TANA\data\goa" folder.

 (3) Create a file that specifies the file locations, species names etc.
    In the folder config/, the file "policy.input".